This is the first installment of Analog – a new photography feature about the riders and photographers who shoot film.

-Paul Genovese, besides of being a shredder on a bicycle, is one of the few that does it, so I asked him a couple of questions.
+Paul Genovese, besides being a shredder on a bicycle, is one of the few that does it, so I asked him a couple of questions.

 Read them below.